How to Save $600–$1,200/Year on Streaming (Rotation Strategy)

 The rotation strategy explained

 Maintain one or two "anchor" services year-round while cycling through others one at a time.
-The math is compelling:
+Here's how the math works out:

 - All-in (8 ad-supported services): ~$83/month or $995/year